Gasorekibo/alu-higher_level_programming/python-data_structures/README.md

-a function that deletes the item at a specific position in a list.
+a function that removes all characters c and C from a string